shabanakm/shabanakm.github.io/index.md

   Conducted weekly 1-2 hour hands-on sessions on python programming and LaTeX for final year Diploma students of the Computer Hardware Engineering department.

+## Teaching Assistantship
+- _Artificial Intelligence Laboratory (2020, 2021), Data Structures and Algorithms Laboratory (2020)_ and _Introduction to Artificial Intelligence (2023)_: Helped conduct the weekly lab sessions and evaluate student submissions.
+- _Game Theory and Mechanism Design (2022)_: Helped evaluate assignments and exam scripts.
+- _Technical Writing (2023)_: Prepared the lesson plan, course materials and assignments for the sessions on Introduction to LaTeX and Beamer for first year post-graduate students in the department of CSE.
+Also conducted the sessions and evaluated the assignments submitted by the students.
+- _Introduction to Artificial Intelligence (2024)_: As the Head TA for the course, coordinated a team of 7 TAs in evaluating the submissions made by around 75 undergraduate students for 6 lab assignments.
+Also prepared the lab assignment on `Decision Trees'.

+  ## Service
+- Chaired the session _Curriculum and Instruction_ at AIED 2022
+- Chief coordinator of the Computer Science and Engineering (CSE) Research Symposium 2023, IIT Palakkad
+- Department coordinator of the Institute Research Scholars Day 2022, IIT Palakkad

 ## Education

 - **PhD**: Indian Institute of Technology Palakkad (_2019_ - )
 - **M.Tech**: National Insititue of Technology Calicut (_2011 - 2013_)
 - **B.Tech**: Amrita School of Engineering, Kollam (_2007 - 2011_)
+-
 ## Contact

 111914007 [at] smail [dot] iitpkd [dot] ac [dot] in